 The information included herein is believed to be accurate and reliable.
 However, Allegro MicroSystems, Inc. assumes no responsibility for its use; nor for any infringement of patents or other rights of third parties which may result from its use.
-Copyright ©2006, Allegro MicroSystems, Inc.

-For the latest version of this document, go to our website at: www.allegromicro.com
+For the latest version of this document, visit our website:

+www.allegromicro.com